Software-Development-Guidelines/wordpress-assets/wordpress/wordpress_plugins.md

 The WordPress Plugin Boilerplate Directory Structure

-As you can see, the project itself includes its own `<README>` '''README''' and '''ChangeLog''' and then the rest of the project is broken down into two directories:
+As you can see, the project itself includes its own `README` and `ChangeLog` and then the rest of the project is broken down into two directories:

-    assets
+1. `assets`
-    trunk
+1. `trunk`

 For anyone who as submitted a plugin to the WordPress plugin repository, then you’re familiar with the standard Subversion directory structure.
 The Boilerplate now mimics that.